YousefNaqeeb/pesky-meteor-apocalypse/README.md

 This is a draft with some implementation of features.
 We used a flask back end that will create points for the orbit using real
 NASA data, and it will get a list of meteors/asteroids that the user may select.
 Unity will be used to render the orbit.
 We will also calculate where the asteroid will impact the Earth and the size of its crater.
 Additionally, it will be calculating overpressure, tsunamis, and earthquakes.
-This is coded using Python for the backend, unity / c# for the game parts and rendering, spacificly for orbits we planned on using poliastro for creating points and having unity render the path. by uusing poliastro we could also show realistic spacecraft paths if we wanted to, for intersepting the asteroid, and to calculate orbits well even after applying changes from attempted deflection methods.
+This is coded using Python for the backend, unity / c# for the game parts and rendering, spacificly for orbits we planned on using poliastro for creating points and having unity render the path. by using poliastro we could also show realistic spacecraft paths if we wanted to, for intersepting the asteroid, and to calculate orbits well even after applying changes from attempted deflection methods.
+To get the asteroids the user used, we used the sentry API, which tracks all asteroids which have a chance of hitting the earth.

-It will educate the general public about the effects of asteroids and meteors, and it will show them the ways we can prevent them by using our time wisely and efficiently.
+The simulation will educate the general public about the effects of asteroids and meteors, and it will show them the ways we can prevent them by using our time wisely and efficiently.
 This would also serve to educate others about how areas around the crater would also be affected by a set of meteors (due to earthquakes and tsunamis).